 Constipation may be caused by a change in diet and/or a lack of hydration.
-It may result in haemorrhoids and fissures which may really negatively impact your Hajj or Umrah.
+It may result in haemorrhoids and fissures which may severely negatively impact your Hajj or Umrah.
 To prevent constipation:

 - Maintain a high-fibre diet e.g. high fibre cereal, wholemeal bread, dried fruit, fresh fruit, vegetables etc.

 Diarrhoea is also common during Hajj or Umrah, often caused by consuming contaminated food or water.
 To prevent diarrhoea: